tvcutsem/harmony-reflect/README.md

   * supporting [negative array indices](https://github.com/sindresorhus/negative-array) a la Python
   * [tpyo](https://github.com/mathiasbynens/tpyo): using proxies to correct typo's in JS property names
+  * [persistent objects](http://tagtree.tv/es6-proxies): shows how one might go about using proxies to save updates to objects in a database incrementally

 Proxy Handler API
 =================